A Bit of History

 - Pulse mixture until it comes together but do not puree.
 It should still be chunky.

 - Transfer blended mixture to a large bowl.
-Stir in panko.
+Stir in panko and rice.

 - Coat a 1/3 cup measuring cup with olive spray.
 Use the measuring cup to scoop mixture.
 Place each scoop on a lined baking tray.
 Flatten each scoop gently with the palm of your hand to form the burgers.

 - Bake 15 minutes at 375 degrees F. Flip burgers over and bake an additional 15 minutes.
 The outside should be brown and a bit crispy.

 - Servings suggestions: We like to sautee or air fry the burgers for a minute or two before serving.
 Top with your favorite buffalo sauce or horseradish cashew cream sauce, pickled onion, and spicy arugula.